 Applying your lash glue and falsies is probably second nature to you.
 As with most products we use every day, our ole’ reliables, we don’t usually think twice about them as we get glam.
 They’ve never failed us before, so why worry?

-Lashes are a special case here, especially if you’re using long-wear extensions and not temporary falsies and glue (although this can still cause issues if you’re not properly caring for them).
+Lashes are a special case here, especially if you’re using long-wear extensions and not temporary falsies and eyelash adhesive (although this can still cause issues if you’re not properly caring for them).
+Many people wonder, are eyelash extensions safe?
 While you (hopefully) clean off your facial makeup each and every night as part of your nighttime ritual, long-wear extensions will remain.
+If you’ve ever noticed that your eyelash extensions are itchy or uncomfortable after application, it might indicate an issue with maintenance or sensitivity to the adhesive.

 When the lash bond is sticking around for longer than temporary lashes, it’s important to know what exactly is in contact with your skin.
 Let’s discuss both temporary lash glue and semi-permanent glue to understand what ingredients are living amidst your lashes.